AJTJ/ylc-budgeting-tool/README.md

 An online budgeting tool for the Yukon Literacy Coalition http://www.yukonliteracy.com/

 Goal: An accessible, user-friendly personal budgeting tool.
 Focus on accessibility, ease-of-use and data visualization for a wide range of individuals.
-The user will input their values and have the option of saving a PDF version of their budget.
+The user will input their values and have the option of printing a version of their budget.

 Project Stack